 - We provide a cutting-edge service using the most innovative attacking techniques and detection bypass possibilities

 - We consult the most innovative technology to analyze emerging threats

 Threat Hunting Intelligence ™ as a distinctive Threat Hunting accelerator

-Our Threat Hunting service improved not only by continuous research on Malicious Operations, Threat Actors profiling or public advisories analysis, but also by improving detection capabilities when the threat is able to perform detection bypass techniques.
+Our MDR Threat Hunting service improved not only by continuous research on Malicious Operations, Threat Actors profiling or public advisories analysis, but also by improving detection capabilities when the threat is able to perform detection bypass techniques.

 All those improvements are centralized in our Threat Hunting Intelligence™ and included in our unique Threat Hunting service.

 Under this context, it is particularly relevant that our Red Teamis an excellent accelerator to improve our Threat Hunting service, and vice versa.
 In fact, having both services at the same time is a possibility that more and more clients are requesting.
 They request the following combined approach: